SergioDonati/express-auth-route/README.md

 });

+// Add at least one authenticator
+// when request come grant_type must be equals to your authenticator
-// Add at least one authenticator auth.addAuthenticator('password', new AuthRoute.PasswordAuthenticator(function(username, password, done){
+// you can create your custom authenticator, the only required implemented method is 'authenticate(req, done)' auth.addAuthenticator('password', new AuthRoute.PasswordAuthenticator(function(username, password, done){
-	... you logic here
+	... your logic here
 	callback(null, param1);
 }));

 // Authorizers are optional
 auth.addAuthorizer('admin', function(req, ...parameters, next){
-	... you logic here
+	... your logic here
 	if (isAdmin(req.user)) next();
 	else next(new Error('Access Denied!'));	// Error will be handled by AuthRoute });